priyanka-smitha/Hello/README.md

 ![alt deploy](screenshots_deploy/blue.png)

+We acn see that the second version deployed on the canary has "Hello blue" instead of "Hello world".

 4] In the next step, we monitor the canary server for instability or faults and kill the canary, if the application behaves erroneously.

 **Step 5: The ability to monitor the deployed application for alerts/failures (using at least 2 metrics).**

-1] In this step, we monitored the canary server with the code, which can be found at this link https://github.com/priyanka-smitha/Monitoring.
+1] We monitor the canary server with the code, which can be found at: https://github.com/priyanka-smitha/Monitoring.
-We used memoryand the CPU Idle time as the metrics to monitor the health and behaviour of the second version(app1.js) of our application on the canary.
+We use memory and the CPU Idle time as the metrics to monitor the health and behaviour of the second version(app1.js) of our application on the canary.

 ![alt deploy](screenshots_deploy/monitoring.png)